opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 .. code-block:: bash

-   $ dovetail run --testcase dovetail.tempest.osinterop --deploy-scenario os-nosdn-ovs-ha
+   $ dovetail run --testcase functest.tempest.osinterop --no-api-validation

 By default, during test case execution, the respective feature is responsible to decide what flavor is going to use for the execution of each test scenario which is under